TheHorscht/EZGUI/README.md

 And of course you can combine them like: `Layout.classname > Button Text.otherclass`

-Margin and padding should work just like the CSS Box Model https://www.w3schools.com/css/css_boxmodel.asp
+Margin and padding work similar to the CSS Box Model https://www.w3schools.com/css/css_boxmodel.asp

 There are also the CSS properties `width` and `height`, which only take effect if they're bigger than the elements calculated size.
-Can be used to set the size of an element to a specific size, if the size is bigger than it's content, you can use `align_self_horizontal` and `align_self_vertical` to align its content, kind of like `text-align` in real CSS, but also vertical.
+Can be used to set the size of an element to a specific size.
+If the size is bigger than it's content, you can use `align_self_horizontal` and `align_self_vertical` to align its content, kind of like `text-align` in real CSS, but also vertical.

 ![alt text](www/assets/box_model.png "Title")